JaspreetRFSingh/geo-tax/README.md

 3. **Graceful degradation** — If the rule provider is down, fall back to the last successfully cached rules rather than zero-tax.
 Add a `staleRuleAcceptancePolicy` config.

 4. **gRPC endpoint** — Replace the HTTP API with gRPC for lower latency between internal services.
-This is standard practice at Uber.
+This is standard practice at large companies.

 5. **Rule versioning with effective dates** — Add an admin API to "publish" a new rule version effective on a future date.
 The engine automatically picks up the new version at the right time.